 Json_Object_Nonull([val1 [, …, valn]])

-This function works like Json_Object but “null” arguments are ignored and not inserted in the object.
+This function works like Json_Make_Object but “null” arguments are ignored and not inserted in the object.

 Arguments are regarded as “null” if they are JSON null values, void arrays or objects, or arrays or objects containing only null members.